kavyasriarum/Machine_leaning_Models/README.md

 # Machine_leaning_Models
-Building a ML model using linear regression to predict future Olympics medals by country
+Built a ML model using linear regression to predict future Olympics medals by country